PBearson/ESP32_Secure_Boot_Tutorial/README.md

 ### A Note about Flash Encryption

-If you have previously enabled flash encryption (Development Mode) on this ESP32, then you can still follow this procedure without making too many changes.
+If you have previously enabled flash encryption (Development Mode) on this ESP32, then you can still follow this tutorial without making too many changes.
 The only differences are the following:

 * Replace `idf.py flash` with `idf.py encrypted-flash`
 * Any command starting with `esptool.py write_flash` must contain the `--encrypt` argument; for example: `esptool.py write_flash --encrypt 0x1000 build/bootloader/bootloader.bin`